-Risk responses Area of risk Example of control in place Actions during the year to strengthen controls Financial capacity limits the delivery of growth and business transformation Treasury management strategy monitoring Regular stress testing Monitoring the metrics that are used in the credit rating process Stress-testing which demonstrates ability to withstand various economic stresses.
+Area of risk Risk responses Example of control in place Actions during the year to strengthen controls Financial capacity limits the delivery of growth and business transformation Treasury management strategy monitoring Regular stress testing Monitoring the metrics that are used in the credit rating process Stress-testing which demonstrates ability to withstand various economic stresses.
 Mid-year review of business plan.
 Adjustments to the development programme to reflect the current operating environment and competing demands on resources.
-The governance structures and processes are not aligned to the evolving regulatory environment Board succession plan Annual board, panel and committee review process Regular board review In-year review of the operating environment as part of monitoring and reporting progress on delivery of the strategic plan Implementation of board and stress testing of operating environmentPolicy and strategy review framework succession plan Participation in national interest groups and at national political and sector conferences Customer insight is not Voice of the Customer Self-assessment against the

-Risk responses Area of risk embedded in business design and service review processes Example of control in place strategy Customer engagement toolbox Dedicated customer insights team Independent methodology for customer satisfaction Dedicated team managing complaints Actions during the year to strengthen controls Housing Ombudsman Service (HOS) Complaints Handling Code Learning from complaints and Ombudsman cases Customer communications plan implemented.
-Voice of the Customer Action Plan Stonewater does not meet its health & safety obligations as a landlord, employer, developer and provider of care and support services Specialist team in place with subject experts embedded across the business KPIs monitored by the board and Homes &amp; Development Panel Compliance issues monitored by the Risk and Assurance Committee Oversight of activity by strategic health and safety board and operational group.
-Management plans in place for key risk areas, e.g. fire, asbestos etc. OHSAS accreditation being pursued Plans established for compliance with new legislation on building safety and fire safety Further development of the suite of KPIs Stonewater's damp and mould strategy is not implemented effectively Overarching health and safety policy Damp mould and condensation (DMC) policy Full stock survey identifying Category 1 and 2 risks Mandatory DMC learning and development programme for relevant colleagues and elearning module available to all colleagues Full and timely engagement with the Regulator of Social Housing with regards to DMC DMC reporting implemented DMC customer communications plan Additional, specialist DMC resources to ensure dedicated focus Strategic planning is impeded by uncertainty about government priorities and evolving regulatory expectations Compliance with regulatory and Government guidance Regular review of operating environment supported by specialist agencies on public Implementation of 10-year strategic plan Action plan to implement the requirements of new social housing legislation Non-executive and executive away
+The governance structures and processes are not aligned to the evolving regulatory environment Board succession plan Annual Board, panel and committee review process Regular board review and stress testing of operating environment Policy and strategy review framework In-year review of the operating environment as part of monitoring and reporting progress on delivery of the strategic plan Implementation of board succession plan Participation in national interest groups and at national political and sector conferences Customer insight is not embedded in business design and service review processes Voice of the Customer strategy Customer engagement toolbox Dedicated customer insights team Independent methodology for customer satisfaction Dedicated team managing complaints process Self-assessment against the Housing Ombudsman Service (HOS) Complaints Handling Code Learning from complaints and Ombudsman cases Customer communications plan implemented.
+Voice of the Customer Action Plan Stonewater does not meet its health & safety obligations as a landlord, employer, developer and provider of care and support services Specialist team in place with subject experts embedded across the business KPIs monitored by the board and Homes & Development Panel Compliance issues monitored by the Risk and Assurance Committee Oversight of activity by strategic health and safety board and operational group.
+Management plans in place for key risk areas, e.g. fire, asbestos etc. OHSAS accreditation being pursued Plans established for compliance with new legislation on building safety and fire safety Further development of the suite of KPIs Stonewater's damp and mould strategy is not implemented effectively Overarching health and safety policy Damp mould and condensation (DMC) policy Full stock survey identifying Category 1 and 2 risks Mandatory DMC learning and development programme for relevant colleagues and e-learning module available to all colleagues Full and timely engagement with the Regulator of Social Housing with regards to DMC DMC reporting implemented DMC customer communications plan Additional, specialist DMC resources to ensure dedicated focus Strategic planning is impeded by uncertainty about government priorities and evolving regulatory expectations Compliance with regulatory and government guidance Regular review of operating environment supported by specialist agencies on public affairs and public relations Stress testing Future funding in place for forthcoming expenditure Bespoke risk appetite measures for risks arising from operating environment Implementation of 10-year Strategic Plan Action plan to implement the requirements of new social housing legislation Non-executive and executive away days with focus on operating environment and strategic priorities.
+Inorganic growth opportunities pursued.
+Development plan implemented.
+Investment decisions do not give appropriate weight to competing strategic agendas e.g. environment, safety, growth, digitalisation Strategic Plan monitoring Growth strategy monitoring Regular stress testing Environmental strategy Environmental Sustainable Homes Index for Tomorrow (SHIFT) 'gold' status Value for money strategy Delivery of Strategic Plan objectives.
+Level 2 status achieved against Portfolio, Programme, and Project Management Maturity Model Implementation of requirements of Social Housing Act